ux-studies/summer-2021/studies/study-0/P0/README.md

 5. apply_big_deploy: Create a deployment using the scenarios/P0/large deployment/guestbook folder.
 Once the deployment is running, view the logs for a single pod and write down the magic key found in the logs.
 Then delete the deployment and wait until the task terminates.
 6. apply_big_deploy_all: Create a deployment using the scenarios/P0/large deployment/guestbook folder.
 Once all the deployments are running, view the logs for every pod and write down each magic key found in the logs.
 Then delete the deployments and wait until the task terminates.

-Upload captured screen and audio recordings to the respective "results/P#" folder and name each recording after the task name and include your P# (for example, "P#_apply_delet_pod" for the first task).
+Upload captured screen and audio recordings to the respective "results/P#" folder and name each recording after the task name and include your P#.
+For example, "P#_apply_delete_pod" for the first task.